A simple Capture One Pro workflow

 There are very, very good webinars for C1 on youtube.
 I’ve watched every single one and they’re engaging and informative.
 The fellow that leads the webinars is really classy.
 He never disparages his competitors and is willing to highlight areas where C1 can improve.

 Where I feel C1 really shines is in its ability to get great images in a very short period of time.
-When you’re travelling and want to be out enjoying the new city rather than editing, this speed really is a huge plus.
+When you’re travelling and want to be out enjoying the new city rather than editing, this speed is really a huge plus.

 I love the way C1 allows you to manipulate the black and white points.
 It uses a levels diagram that you can quickly move a point over and set the black and white points.
 You can then also set the mid point in the same way.
 I think Photoshop was the first to have levels shown this way, and I find it more intuitive than LR’s method.